-- The pregnant ladies encounter the common symptoms of hip-pain due to their bulging uterus, their sleeping postures and of course there are hormonal balances.
+- The pregnant ladies encounter the common symptoms of hip-pain due to their bulging uterus, their sleeping postures and of course, there are hormonal balances.

 Different Types Of Hip Pain after Running

 There are various reasons and conditions due to which hip pain occurs.
-While some injuries affect the frontal part of hip, some may affect the inside of hip.
+While some injuries affect the frontal part of the hip, some may affect the inside of hip.
 There are different symptoms of different types of pain and varied treatments as well as exercises.
 Here follows-

 If you are having hip pain from running and the pain is on the outside of your hips, then this can be due to Bursitis.
 Its symptoms are tight muscles, a dull pain, and a sensation of inflammation or throbbing of the hip bursa etc after or during your walk/run.
 It is caused due to over-exerting your body, a tight hamstring or the ligament running along the outside of your thigh, or an old injury.